-My favorite media is pen&ink, and paint.
+My favourite media is pen&ink, and paint.
 I really love drawing.
-Painting though, is a whole different animal, and is amazing in many different ways.
-Mostly I stick to pen, ink, and paint, but I don’t mind using pencil also.
-The only software I use is CS4 to manipulate color occasionally.
+Painting though is a whole different animal and is amazing in many different ways.
+Mostly I stick to pen, ink, and paint, but I don’t mind using a pencil also.
+The only software I use is CS4 to manipulate colour occasionally.
 For 2010 though, I’m only going to paint with popsicles and ketchup.

 4. How would you describe your style of artwork?

 I’d like to think that it is honest.

 5. Do you do any initial sketching or planning before starting a new piece?

 I doodle and sketch out little things sometimes with no intention of making them fleshed out pieces.
 But often, I end up using those ideas.
 I usually sketch out a drawing in pencil before I add anything permanent also.